JeanBaptisteMEYER/List-of-Lists/README.md

 # The Challenge
 Create a vertical scrolling list of horizontally scrolling lists.
-Mistplay supports this UI for displaying the games in separate categories.

 The requirements for this mini project are to:
 1) Build the functionality for the list of lists.
 Make sure to do this using Object-Oriented programming principles as well as design patterns.